 Equity financing: This one’s for experienced buyers with deep ties to the investor community.
 The buyer creates a public or private stock offering and sells shares to investors, using the proceeds to fund the purchase.
 However, your stock offer may not sell out, leaving you short of the needed cash for your acquisition–and now you’re only a part owner, with investors having a say in operations.

 Leveraged buyout.
 Remember leveraged buyouts from the ‘80s?
-In this risky deal structure, the buyer borrows money–usually at high interest rates–to make the acquisition, using the assets of the business to be acquired as collateral.
-The corporate raider may end up unable to service the debt, leading to bankruptcy.
+In this deal structure, the buyer borrows money – sometimes at elevated interest rates – to make the acquisition, using the assets of the business to be acquired as collateral.
+Luckily, things have changed a lot since the “corporate raider” days of the 1980s.
+Today, this is one of the most popular and successful deal structures.
+Many of our clients engage in leveraged buyouts as part of their acquisition strategy.

 Factors To Consider When Determining the Right Deal Structure